Vonng/pigsty/docs/MINIO.md

 > [Min.IO](https://min.io/docs/minio/linux/reference/minio-mc/mc-mb.html): S3-Compatible Open-Source Multi-Cloud Object Storage

-It has native multi-node multi-driver support, can be used for storing documents, pictures, videos, backups.
+It has native multi-node multi-driver support, and can be used for storing documents, pictures, videos, and backups.

-Pigsty use MinIO as an optional PostgreSQL backup storage repo instead of local repo.
+Pigsty uses MinIO as an optional PostgreSQL backup storage repo instead of the local repo.
-In that case, MINIO module should be installed ahead of all [`PGSQL`](PGSQL) module.
+In that case, the MINIO module should be installed ahead of all [`PGSQL`](PGSQL) modules.

-And etcd require a trusted CA to work, so you have to install it after [`NODE`](NODE) module.
+And MinIO requires a trusted CA to work, so you have to install it after [`NODE`](NODE) module.

 ## Playbook

-There's a built-in playbook: `minio.yml` for installing minio cluster.
+There's a built-in playbook: `minio.yml` for installing MinIO cluster.
 But you have to define it first.

 ```bash
 ./minio.yml    # install minio cluster on group 'minio'